civictechdc/districthousing/app/views/pdf_guide/index.html.md

-Prepare your own PDF
+Use your own PDF
 ====================

 If you obtain a PDF of a housing application, you can use it with District Housing.

-You'll need Acrobat Pro to edit form fields.
-Peparing a PDF is mainly a task of adding text input fields to the form, and naming those fields correctly so we know how to fill it in.
+Here are the steps:

+1. Use Adobe Acrobat Pro to add fields to the document.
+Name these fields according to our field name dictionary.
+2. Upload the PDF to District Housing from the "Locations" tab.

 Field name dictionary
 ---------------------